 Substantial additional costs

-NFU Sugar board vice-chairman Simon Smith said: “It is extremely disappointing that British Sugar is choosing not to support growers incurring substantial additional haulage costs this year.
+NFU Sugar board vice-chair Simon Smith said: “It is extremely disappointing that British Sugar is choosing not to support growers incurring substantial additional haulage costs this year.

 “British Sugar has acknowledged the significantly higher haulage costs growers are bearing and that growers outside of their managed haulage scheme do not have the same clout or ability to offer outside work as British Sugar does to keep prices down.